fpillet/NSLogger/README.markdown

  * Support drag-and-drop from logs
  * Support export to other formats than the native .nsloggerdata file format
- * Support for storing logs in a file (client side) and push them later to the viewer
  * Support time-based filtering (filter clause based on the time lapse between a previous trace)

-You'll find preliminary docs in the [NSLogger Wiki](http://github.com/fpillet/NSLogger/wiki/)
+You'll find documentation in the [NSLogger Wiki](http://github.com/fpillet/NSLogger/wiki/)

 NSLogger uses [Brandon Walkin's BWToolkit](http://www.brandonwalkin.com/bwtoolkit/).
 The source tree for BWToolkit is currently included here because I suck at Git.